viniciustrr/viniciustrr/README.md

 ## Hey!
 I'm Vinicius Trindade

 - 📚 I’m currently Studying at Federal University of Campina Grande
-- 🌱 I’m currently learning back-end development with the PAN Academy group
+- 🌱 I’m currently working for Synchro Soluções Fiscais
-- 💻 As a hobby, i enjoy studing front-end with react
+- 💻 As a hobby, i enjoy deepening my study in front-end with react
 - 📫 How to reach me: viniciustrindader@gmail.com
 ##